clDice -- A Novel Topology-Preserving Loss Function for Tubular Structure Segmentation: Experiments

-\textbf{Computational Efficiency: }Naturally, inference times of CNNs with training losses are identical.
+\textbf{Computational Efficiency: }Naturally, inference times of CNNs with the same architecture but different training losses are identical.
 However, during training, our soft-skeleton algorithm requires $O(kn^2)$ complexity for an $n\times n$ 2D image where $k$ is the number of iterations.
 As a comparison, \cite{hu2019topology} needs $O(c^2mlog(m))$ (see \cite{han2003topology}) complexity to compute the 1d persistent homology where $d$ is the number of points with zero gradients in the prediction and $m$ is the number of simplices.
 Roughly, $c$ is proportional to $n^2$, and $m$ is of $O(n^2)$ for a 2D Euclidean grid.
 Thus, the worst complexity of \cite{hu2019topology} is $O(n^6log(n))$.
 Additionally, their approach requires an $O(clog(c))$ complexity to find an optimal matching of the birth-death pairs.
+We note that the total run-time overhead for soft-clDice compared to soft-Dice is marginal, i.e., for batch-size of 4 and 1024x1024 image resolution, the former takes 1.35s while the latter takes 1.24s on average ($<$10\% increase) on an RTX-8000.\\

+\textbf{Future Work: }Although our proposed soft-skeleton approximation works well in practice, a better differentiable skeletonization can only improve performance, which we reserve for future research.
+Any such skeletonization can be readily plugged into our approach.
+Furthermore, theoretical and experimental multi-class studies would sensibly extend our study.